telefonicaid/iotagent-node-lib/doc/api.md

 ### Uniqueness of groups and devices

-Group service uniqueness is defined by the combination of: service, subservice and apikey
+Group service uniqueness is defined by the combination of: service, subservice resource and apikey

 Device uniqueness is defined by the combination of: service, subservice, device_id and apikey.
 Note that several devices with the same device_id are allowed in the same service and subservice as long as their apikeys are different.